makinacorpus/php-cron/README.md

    depending upon your framework, using Symfony a CLI command is provided.
    This tick must run very often, such as every minute.

- - When the cron runs, for every registered tasks, it check the task schedule againsts the current sytem date.
+ - When the cron runs, for each registered task, it checks its schedule againsts the current sytem date.

- - For matching task, it checks first for the configured minimum delay between two run and excludes those which have been run too recently.
+ - For each matching schedule, it checks first for the configured minimum delay between two run and excludes tasks which have been run too recently.

  - For each remaining non excluded task, it runs it, and store the latest run data long error message and error trace if any error occured.